 Obviously, you want to get the most for your money, but you may need to determine if you’re willing to trade a more expensive product, such as plastic, for a product that may need to be replaced relatively sooner, like vinyl.

 How long do you plan to keep your home?
-Angie Hicks, founder of Angie’s List, says to expect an 80% return on investment on your new siding, over the course of a few years.
-So if you plan to settle in to your home, it’s worth investing in a siding that might be more expensive, but has a longer life.
+Angie Hicks, the founder of Angie’s List, says to expect an 80% return on investment on your new siding, over the course of a few years.
+So if you plan to settle into your home, it’s worth investing in a siding that might be more expensive, but has a longer life.

 What blends in with your home architecture/neighborhood style?